Meet Our Team

 Diana M. Barret, PhD

-Dr. Barrett is a psychology assistant (PSB34685) trained in the assessment, diagnosis, and treatment of learning, autism spectrum, mood, and attention-deficit hyperactivity disorders, across the lifespan.
+Dr. Barrett is a licensed psychologist trained in the assessment, diagnosis, and treatment of learning, autism spectrum, mood, and attention-deficit hyperactivity disorders, across the lifespan.
 She has worked with children as young as 3 years old and adults as young as 72!
 She completed her graduate work at the University of Montana where she specialized in child and family services.
 During her internship at the University of Utah Neuropsychiatric Institute, she worked with children, adolescents and adults in both inpatient and day treatment settings.
 Finally, her postdoctorate training at Stanford University School of Medicine included evaluation and therapy services for children, adolescents, and families.
 Currently, she provides therapy, neuropsychological assessment, parent coaching, Executive Function coaching, interventions, and consultations.

 Megan McConnell, PhD